HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 The [care-gaps](OperationDefinition-care-gaps.html) operation returns a [Parameters](https://www.hl7.org/fhir/parameters.html) resource that contains zero or more `parameter` with document bundle for each patient for which a Gaps in Care report is calculated, the bundle SHALL conform to the [DEQM Gaps In Care Bundle Profile].
 A Gaps In Care Bundle SHALL contain a Composition entry, which uses the [DEQM Gaps In Care Composition Profile].

-The [DEQM Gaps in Care Composition Profile] builds on the base FHIR Composition resource, where its type code is constrained to a fixed LOINC code to identify the Composition as a gaps in care report.
-The subject of a Gaps In Care Composition is required, it is used to reference the patient, [QI Core Patient], the gaps in care report is for.
+The [DEQM Gaps in Care Composition Profile] builds on the base FHIR Composition resource, where its type code is constrained to a fixed LOINC code to identify the Composition as a Gaps in Care Report.
+The subject of a Gaps In Care Composition is required, it is used to reference the patient, [QI Core Patient], the Gaps in Care Report is for.
 The Gaps In Care Composition SHALL contain one to many section(s).
 Each section has a `focus` element that references an Individual MeasureReport for a specific measure.
 All Individual MeasureReport referenced SHALL be for the same patient specified in the Composition `subject`.
 Each section SHALL also contain one or more entry of DetectedIssue using the [DEQM Gaps In Care DetectedIssue Profile] for the measure regardless of its gap status (e.g., open or closed).

 - The Individual MeasureReport SHALL conform to the [DEQM Individual MeasureReport Profile].
 This profile contains an optional extension, [DEQM Population Reference Extension], on the `evaluatedResource` element.
 This extension allows the Server to indicate how an evaluatedResource, such as a colonoscopy procedure, was used to produce the measure calculation results by linking it to a specific population criteria identified by the population criteria id that equals to `Measure.population.group.id`.
 If an evaluatedResource contributes to multiple population criteria such as denominator and numerator, this can be represented by having two population reference extensions.
 One extension has `value` that references the denominator population criteria id and the other extension has `value` that references the numerator population criteria id.